 The Lift All Boats Project

-Four intrepid students joined us this year to launch the Lift All Boats Initiative, a student lobster mentorship program built to help diversify Maine's lobster fishery and make it easier for BIPOC Mainers to get licensed.
-Cristiano, Mogga, Justin, and Joshua lobstered under the mentorship of our co-founders Luke Holden, Jeff Holden, and Ben Conniff, teacher/fisherman Wiley Muller, and lobsterman Steve Train.
-The students spent 44 hours on the water and the docks learning how to set and haul traps, maintain their gear, and operate a boat safely.
-Other members of Luke’s senior management team and our partners at Island Institute provided mentorship on business and financial management.
-The students were able to sell all of their catch to Luke’s Lobster directly after landing at our buy station in Portland, Maine.
-If you or someone you know is interested in joining the Lift All Boat program next year, they can learn more and apply here.
+In 2022, four intrepid students, Cristiano, Mogga, Justin, and Joshua, joined us to launch the Lift All Boats project, a student lobster mentorship program built to help give Maine students without traditional access to the working waterfront an entry point into Maine’s heritage lobster industry.
+Since its maiden voyage in 2022, 20 students have been able to spend their summer days lobstering under the mentorship of our co-founders Luke Holden, Jeff Holden, and Ben Conniff, teacher/fisherman Wiley Muller, and lobsterman Steve Train.
+The students spend 50+ hours each summer on the water and the docks learning how to set and haul traps, maintain their gear, and operate a boat safely.
+Other members of Luke’s senior management team and our partners at Island Institute provide mentorship on business and financial management.
+The students are able to sell all of their catch to Luke’s Lobster directly after landing at our buy station in Portland, Maine.
+If you or someone you know is interested in joining the Lift All Boats project next year, they can learn more and apply here.